About The Course

 This course is delivered through theory lessons, practical work, group seminars and internal and external professional development (industry/work placement).
 You will also have individual tutorials with your Course Manager on a regular basis in order to monitor and track your progress.

-4 GCSEs at grade 3 or above including maths, English and science plus one other.
-At interview we will require evidence of your interest and passion for agriculture and in developing a career working with them.
+Four GCSEs at grade 3 or above including maths, English and science plus one other.
+At interview, we will require evidence of your interest and passion for agriculture and in developing a career working with them.

 All students need to be physically able and be willing to take part in all aspects of practical work.
 We recommend attending a taster day to gain further insight into what the course will involve.